ISAs - Is it time to give your finances a spring clean?

 Are you making the most of tax-free savings?

-For example, if you were to use up your full £20,000 ISA allowance before the end of the current tax year, you could then add a further £20,000 from your new allowance from 6 April, allowing you to enjoy the benefits of interest on a combined £40,000 of savings – all tax-free.
-You also don’t have to leave your ISA savings in different accounts – instead, depending on the type of ISA product, you can undertake what is called an ISA transfer to move funds from previous tax years into new accounts without affecting your current ISA allowance.
-Find out how to transfer an ISA
+Let’s say you used your full £20,000 ISA allowance before the end of the current tax year (5 April 2026).
+You could then add a further £20,000 from your new allowance from 6 April 2026.
+This means you could enjoy the benefits of interest on a combined £40,000 of savings – all tax-free.

-So, if you've not used all your ISA allowance, what simple steps should you first consider to ensure your money is working as hard for you as it can?
+So, if you've not used all your ISA allowance, what could you do next?

 Do you have savings sitting in an account that are earning little to no interest?
-If the answer is 'yes', these are the funds that could be working harder for you if you popped them in an ISA.
+If the answer is 'yes', this is where your money could be working harder for you.
+Could an ISA help grow your funds even more?

 Brush up on your ISA knowledge

-The end of every tax year presents a great opportunity to review your savings and ensure that your money is working as hard for you as possible.
-A little time spent giving your finances a spring clean now will set you up nicely to save over the coming months.
+The end of every tax year is a great time to review your savings.
+A little time spent giving your money a spring clean will set you up nicely to save over the coming months.

 Related articles: